About UFCW Canada

 We are a democratic union.
-Members vote for their local union leaders, the bylaws that govern their locals, and their collective agreements.
+Members vote for their Local Union leaders, the bylaws that govern their Local Union, and their collective agreements.

-We are a Canadian union backed up by the strength of UFCW International – one of North America’s largest private-sector unions with over 1.3 million members.
+We are a Canadian union backed up by the strength of UFCW International – one of North America’s largest private-sector unions with more than 1.3 million Members.

-Many people think of UFCW Canada as the food workers’ union because we represent members in every sector of the food industry from the field, to the processor, to the warehouse, to the store, to the dinner table.
+Many people think of UFCW Canada as the food workers’ union because we represent Members in every sector of the food industry from the field, to the processor, to the warehouse, to the store, to the dinner table.
 But we are more than that.
-Across Canada tens of thousands of UFCW Canada members also work in the in health care, manufacturing, hospitality and many other sectors.
+Across Canada tens of thousands of UFCW Canada Members also work in retail, healthcare, hospitality, security, financial services, non-food manufacturing and many other industries.

-The UFCW Canada membership is diverse and vibrant and UFCW Canada members work in every province in Canada.
-Nearly half of all UFCW Canada members are under 30.
-The membership is made up almost equally between men and women, and whether you are employed part-time or full-time, every UFCW Canada member is entitled to the same level of service and work-related assistance.
+The UFCW Canada Membership is diverse and vibrant, and UFCW Canada Members work in every province in Canada.
+The Membership is made up almost equally between men and women, and whether you are employed part-time or full-time, every UFCW Canada Member is entitled to the same level of service and work-related assistance.

 UFCW Canada – Democracy, Solidarity and Strength

-No matter their size, all UFCW Canada Local unions only exist because of the membership, who nominate and elect the President, Secretary-Treasurer, Recorder and three or more Vice Presidents of their local union.
-In some UFCW Canada Locals, rank-and-file members also serve as Vice Presidents.
-Presidents and other officers may be also be rank-and-file members; while at other Local unions the positions are full time.
+- No matter their size, all UFCW Canada Local Unions only exist because of the Membership, who nominate and elect the President, Secretary-Treasurer, Recorder and three or more Vice Presidents of their Local Union.
+In some UFCW Canada Local Unions, rank-and-file Members also serve as Vice Presidents.
+Presidents and other officers may be also be rank-and-file Members; while at other Local Unions the positions are full-time.

-Rank-and-file members also participate directly on Local Union advisory boards, and sometimes as one a Local Union's representative to local labour councils or federations.
+- Rank-and-file Members also participate directly on Local Union advisory boards, and sometimes as the Local Union's representative to local labour councils and federations.

 The UFCW Canada National Council

-The National Council has four Advisory Committees which help create ongoing programs to help build the union and prepare it for the future: the Human Rights, Equity & Diversity (HRED) committee; the Women’s’ Advisory Committee; the Workplace Rights Committee; and the Education and Political Action Committee.
+- The National Council has five Advisory Committees that help create ongoing programs to build the union's strength and better prepare UFCW Canada for the future.
+The National Council Committees include: the Education Committee; the Human Rights, Equity & Diversity (HRED) committee; the Political Action Committee; the Women’s’ Advisory Committee; and the Workplace Rights Committee.